Socialist Alternative (United States): 1990s and 2000s

-In January 2016, Socialist Alternative launched an initiative in support of Vermont Senator Bernie Sanders's campaign for the Democratic Party presidential nomination.
-This campaign was called #Movement4Bernie.
-According to the organization's website, "to achieve Sanders' demands for $15 an hour, single-payer healthcare, tuition-free college and the end of mass incarceration it will take an organized mass movement."

-Electoral history

-Seattle City Council
+Sawant's Seattle City Council election

 In 2013, Seattle Central Community College and Seattle University part-time economics professor Kshama Sawant was elected to the Seattle City Council from Position 2 as a candidate for Socialist Alternative.
 She had previously won 35% of the vote in the August primary election and advanced into the general election against incumbent Richard Conlin.
 On November 15, 2013, Conlin conceded to Sawant after late returns showed him down by 1,640 votes or approximately 1% of the vote.
 This made Sawant the first socialist to win a citywide election in Seattle since the communist supporter Anna Louise Strong was elected to the School Board in 1916.
-Sawant went on to be reelected in 2015 and 2019 with 56% and 51.8% of the vote respectively.
-Additionally, she defeated a recall in 2021 with 50.4% of the vote.

 Sawant had previously run for election as the Socialist Alternative candidate in the 43rd district of the Washington House of Representatives against incumbent Democrat Frank Chopp in 2012.
 Sawant advanced past the primaries for Position 2 while also advancing in Position 1 where she was on the ballot challenging Jamie Pedersen.
 The Sawant campaign won a subsequent court battle against the Secretary of State for the right to list her party preference on the ballot in the elections.
 Sawant was endorsed by the Local 587 of the Amalgamated Transit Union and the alternative newspaper The Stranger.
 She received over 20,000 votes, or 29%.

 Sawant's platform included a minimum wage increase to $15 an hour, rent control and taxes on higher-income individuals.

-Washington State House

-In 2014, Socialist Alternative chose Jess Spear, an Organizing Director for one of their campaigns, to run for Washington State Representative against Speaker of the House Frank Chopp.
-Spear's platform included rent control, increasing education funding through increasing taxes on the wealthy and stopping the use of all fossil fuels in Washington.
-During her campaign, Spear led several protests against oil and coal trains moving through Seattle and was arrested after trespassing at one of the protests.
-Spear garnered 18% of the vote or roughly 8,600 votes in the 2014 general election.